yamangit/Kubernetes/README.md

 #### 2. To execute playbooks individually, run the following command:

  #####   i.
-Install and configure Keepalived and HAProxy
 To install and configure Keepalived and HAProxy, run the following command:
 ```sh
  ansible-playbook playbook.yml --tags haproxy
 ```